 Feed your Snow Corn Snake on appropriately sized [amazon_textlink asin=’B01I5ZFG7I’ text=’frozen mice ‘ template=’ProductLink’ store=’mdonline03-20′ marketplace=’US’ link_id=’e5db73ce-c56f-4b6b-8380-6f5efcacfaf0′]which have been thawed.
 True, there are some snakes that prefer live prey.
 A captive snake must be watched though, lest live rodents become ferocious out of fear and injure the snake.
 Never handle your Snow Corn after a meal as it can cause it to regurgitate its meal.
 Wait 48 hours before handling your snake again.

 Mites can live on your Snow Corn Snake and feed off the snake’s blood.
 You’ll likely notice these mites around the eyes and mouth and also under the scales.
 A snake with mites won’t want to eat and it will be lethargic.
 You’ll need to bathe your snake in warm water and also disinfect the vivarium to get rid of all mites.
 Medical attention may well be recommended.

 Respiratory Infections can also occur because of poor snake enclosure conditions and the wrong temperatures.
-Your snake with have a nasal discharge and have a raspy, wheezing breathing sound.
-Veterinary intervention will be required.
+Your snake with have a nasal discharge and has a raspy, wheezing breathing sound.
+Then veterinary intervention will be required.